Ginger

 Why It Matters for Longevity

 Ginger's main bioactive compound is gingerol, which transforms into the more potent shogaol when dried or cooked and into zingerone when heated.
 These molecules target multiple inflammatory pathways, most notably COX-2 inhibition.
-A meta-analysis of 12 randomized controlled trials (Mazidi et al., 2016) found that ginger supplementation significantly reduced C-reactive protein and TNF-alpha -- two systemic inflammation markers tightly linked to cardiovascular disease and accelerated aging.
+A systematic review and meta-analysis (Morvaridzadeh et al., 2020, Cytokine) found that ginger supplementation significantly reduced C-reactive protein and TNF-alpha -- two systemic inflammation markers tightly linked to cardiovascular disease and accelerated aging.

 On the metabolic side, ginger has shown real promise.
-A 2019 meta-analysis of 14 RCTs (Saneei et al.) demonstrated significant reductions in fasting blood glucose and HbA1c in type 2 diabetes patients.
-Separately, a meta-analysis of 6 RCTs (Maharlouei et al., 2019) found meaningful reductions in body weight and waist-to-hip ratio in overweight subjects.
-The mechanism appears to involve faster gastric emptying, increased satiety signaling, and a bump in the thermic effect of food.
+A systematic review and meta-analysis (Huang et al., 2019, Medicine) confirmed significant reductions in fasting blood glucose and HbA1c in type 2 diabetes patients across multiple trials.
+Separately, a meta-analysis of 6 RCTs (Maharlouei et al., 2019, Crit Rev Food Sci Nutr) found meaningful reductions in body weight and waist-to-hip ratio in overweight subjects.
+The mechanism appears to involve faster gastric emptying, increased satiety signalling, and a bump in the thermic effect of food.

 How to Use It